-Matériaux: Experimental catwalk in collaboration with the Salvation Army Paris and New York, as a result of workshops conducted with the residents of the Cité de Refuge
+Matériaux: Experimental catwalk in collaboration with the Salvation Army Paris and New York to conclude the co-creation workshops conducted with the residents of the Cité de Refuge

 Catalogued: Lucy Orta, Phaidon Press, 2002, pp 8-15

-Exhibition history: 1996 Deitch Projects and The Salvation Army, New York, USA; 1995 Cité de Refuge Salvation Army, Paris, France
+Exhibition history: 1996 Deitch Projects and the Salvation Army, New York, USA; 1995 Cité de Refuge de l'Armée du Salut, Paris, France

 Courtesy: Lucy + Jorge Orta